stevemcd1/intronets/README.md

+# intronets
-# This package includes network datasets in .rda format.
+This package includes network datasets in .rda format.
 These are mostly from small classic network studies.
 The key features of the data are described below.
 ## sampson.rda
 SAMPSON MONASTERY STUDY
 undirected adjacency matrix